SacDeNoeuds/blog/src/content/blog/how-to-provide-your-own-local-jsx-import-source.md

 ## How it works

-The `jsxImportSource` expects a folder containing `jsx` folder with at least those files:
+The `jsxImportSource` expects a folder containing at least those files:

 - jsx-runtime.ts exporting functions `jsx` and `jsxs`
 - jsx-dev-runtime.ts exporting function `jsxDEV`